This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 Latest Python/NumPy versions + optional packages (e.g. GeoPandas)

 ci_docs.yml(Build documentation on Linux/macOS/Windows)

-This is run on every commit to the master and Pull Request branches.
+This is run on every commit to the main and Pull Request branches.
 In draft Pull Requests, only the job on Linux is triggered to save on Continuous Integration resources.

-On the master branch, the workflow also handles the documentation deployment:
+On the main branch, the workflow also handles the documentation deployment:

-Updating the development documentation by pushing the built HTML pages from the master branch onto the
+Updating the development documentation by pushing the built HTML pages from the main branch onto the

 devfolder of the gh-pages branch.